This article was last updated on 27th April 2020.

 All employers will be able to claim a grant to cover 80% of their employees’ wages, capped at £2,500 per worker per month, under the new Coronavirus Job Retention Scheme.
 Employers can choose to make up the remaining 20% of their employees’ wages but are not obliged to do so.

-The scheme will cover staff who were employed at the end of February, as long as both the following conditions apply:
+This scheme will cover staff who were employed until 19th March, as long as both the following conditions are also met:

 - They are still on their employer’s payroll or were re-employed if their employer had already let them go.